artpixls/artpixls.github.io/Customformats.md

     * `SaveFormat`: an alphanumeric unique identifier for the command used for save operations.
 By default, this is the same as `Extension`.
 Having a separate `SaveFormat` allows to define multiple savers for the same file extension, e.g. to support different saving modes.

     * `SaveProfile`: path to a (partial) `.arp` profile to be applied automatically before saving in the format being defined.
 This can be used e.g. to force a specific output profile when saving in the format being defined.
 If not absolute, the path will be interpreted relative to the directory containing the `.txt` file.

+### Raw formats

+- They must contain a single group of options, called `[ART RAWImageIO]`

+- They must include the following mandatory definitions:

+    * `Extension`: the (case-insensitive) file extension of the image type handled.

+    * `ReadCommand`: the command used for decoding raw images of the given type.
+The path can be either absolute or relative to the current directory; the command can also contain extra arguments (the input files will be appended to the list of arguments); The command will be called with the following arguments:

+        - `input_file`: path to the image to read
+        - `output_file`: path to the file to generate.

+      The command is expected to produce an `output_file` in [DNG](https://helpx.adobe.com/camera-raw/digital-negative.html) format.

+- Furthermore, they can also include the following optional definitions:

+    * `Make`: the name of the camera manufacturer producing the images that should be decoded with this handler, as stored in the exif metadata (case insensitive).

+    * `Model`: the name of the camera model producing the images that should be decoded with this handler, as stored in the exif metadata (case insensitive).

 **NOTE**: you should also add the appropriate extension to the preferences (in Preferences -> File Browser -> Parsed Extensions) in order for ART to show the pictures in the file browser.